cesar1226/web-development/README.md

 - `index.html`: Main HTML file containing the structure of the application
 - `script.js`: JavaScript file handling user interactions and API calls
 - `style.css`: CSS file for styling the application
 - `config/config.js`: Configuration file containing API endpoints and API key (not included in this repository).
-It contains simple exports to call in the javascript
+It contains simple exports to call in the javascript.
+Create it with this structure
 ```javascript
 export const API_ENDPOINTS = {
     transaction: 'endpoint-1',